vectordotdev/vector/docs/specs/component.md

 #### `address`

-When a component binds to an address, it should expose an `address` option that takes a `string` representing a single address.
+When a component binds to an address, it SHOULD expose an `address` option that takes a `string` representing a single address.

 #### `endpoint(s)`